peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>bigValue</i>: The parameter  <i>bigValue</i>
+ * <i>bigValue</i>: An arbitrary-precision binary float.
- is not documented yet.

 <b>Return Value:</b>

-An arbitrary-precision binary float.
-If this value is positive zero, returns negative zero.
+The negated form of the given number.
+If the given number is positive zero, returns negative zero.
 Returns signaling NaN if this value is signaling NaN.

 <b>Exceptions:</b>